 The Organization for Economic Co-operation and Development (OECD) tracks data on the annual growth rate of real GDP per hour worked.
 You can find these data on the OECD data webpage “Growth in GDP per capita, productivity and ULC” at this website.

 Step 1.
 Visit the OECD website given above and select two countries to compare.

 Step 2.
 On the drop-down menu “Subject,” select “ GDP per capita, constant prices,” and under “Measure,” select “Annual growth/change.”
 Then record the data for the countries you have chosen for the five most recent years.

 Step 3.
 Go back to the drop-down “Subject” menu and select “GDP per hour worked, constant prices,” and under “Measure” again select “Annual growth/change.”
 Select data for the same years for which you selected GDP per capita data.

 Step 4.
 Compare real GDP growth for both countries.
-Table 20.2 provides an example of a comparison between Belgium and Canada.
+Table 20.2 provides an example of a comparison between Australia and Belgium.

 |Real GDP/Capita Growth (%)||2.3%||1.5%||1.3%||1.4||0.1%|